Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: Introduction

 A \emph{terrain} is an $x$-monotone polygon whose lower boundary is a single line segment, called the \emph{base} of the terrain.
-The upper boundary of the terrain is connecting the endpoints of the base and lies above the base: each vertical ray from the base upwards intersects the upper boundary at exactly one point.
-Figure \ref{fig:terrain_1} shows two examples.
+The upper boundary of the terrain connects the endpoints of the base and lies above the base: each vertical ray from the base upwards intersects the upper boundary at exactly one point.
+Figure \ref{fig:terrain_1} shows two examples of terrains.

-In this work, we focus on the problem of finding inside a terrain a triangle of largest area.
+In this work, we focus on the problem of finding a triangle of largest area inside a terrain.
 We will show that when the terrain has $n$ vertices, such a largest-area triangle can be computed in $O(n\log n)$ time.
 This is an improvement over the algorithm of Das et al.~\cite{DasDM2021}, which has a running time of $O(n^2)$.
 It should be noted that we compute a single triangle with largest area, even if there are more optimal solutions.

 To obtain our new algorithm we build on the approach and geometric insights of~\cite{DasDM2021}.
 More precisely, in that work, there is a single type of optimal solution that takes $O(n^2)$ time, while all the other cases can be handled in $O(n\log n)$ time.
-We show that the remaining case also can be solved in $O(n\log n)$ time combining hereditary segment trees~\cite{Chazelle1994}, search for row maxima in monotone matrices~\cite{aggarwal1987}, and additional geometric insights.
+We show that the remaining case also can be solved in $O(n\log n)$ time combining shortest path trees in polygons~\cite{GuibasHLST87}, hereditary segment trees~\cite{Chazelle1994}, search for row maxima in monotone matrices~\cite{aggarwal1987}, and additional geometric insights.

 Our new time bound, $O(n \log n)$, is a significant improvement over the best previous result.
-Nevertheless, the problem could be solvable in linear time, as we are not aware of any lower bound.
-We leave closing this gap as an interesting open problem for future research.
+Nevertheless, it could be that the problem is solvable in linear time.
+We only know that the problem cannot be solved in sublinear time because we need to scan all the vertices of the polygon.
+Indeed, any vertex of the terrain that is not scanned could be arbitrarily high and be the top vertex of a triangle with arbitrarily large area.
+Even if we assume that, say, the base and the highest vertex is also specified with the input, or the vertex that is furthest vertically from the base, it could be that the second highest vertex is the top vertex of the triangle of largest area.
+We leave closing this gap between $O(n\log n)$ and $\Omega(n)$ as an interesting open problem for future research.